Ugo Amadi

-Ugochukwu Amadi (born May 16, 1997) is an American football free safety for the New Orleans Saints of the National Football League (NFL).
-He played college football at Oregon and was drafted by the Seattle Seahawks in the fourth round of the 2019 NFL Draft.
+Ugochukwu Amadi (born May 16, 1997) is an American professional football safety for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Seattle Seahawks in the fourth round of the 2019 NFL draft.
 As a senior in 2018, he won the Lombardi Award.

 College career

 Amadi signed with Oregon out of John Overton High School in Nashville, Tennessee as a consensus four-star cornerback over numerous Power 5 offers.
-Amadi played in all 51 games and had 34 starts for the Ducks from 2015-2018 and finished with 165 total tackles, 9.5 tackles for a loss for 54 yards, three sacks for 16 yards, eight interceptions for 122 yards and two touchdowns, 33 passes defended, four forced fumbles, and two fumble recoveries on defense.
+Amadi played in all 51 games and had 34 starts for the Ducks from 2015 to 2018 and finished with 165 total tackles, 9.5 tackles for a loss for 54 yards, three sacks for 16 yards, eight interceptions for 122 yards and two touchdowns, 33 passes defended, four forced fumbles, and two fumble recoveries on defense.

 Professional career

 Seattle Seahawks

-Amadi was drafted by the Seattle Seahawks in the fourth round (132nd overall) of the 2019 NFL Draft.
+Amadi was selected by the Seattle Seahawks in the fourth round (132nd overall) of the 2019 NFL draft.